-There is catalyst inside the muffler on all models .
+There is catalyst inside the muffler on all Europe models and some U.S. models.

 The engine rpm limiter will work at 7500rpm, this may cause excessive fuel to build in the exhaust, and ignited by the catalyst in the muffler, MAY RESULT IN THE MUFFLERS OVERHEATING AND FIRE RISK.
 Always reduce throttle when the engine reach top rpm, avoid the engine popping.